 This involves taking a partner’s ‘emotional temperature’ by checking in to see how they are doing.

 The Gottmans believe that building positive feelings in relationships promotes intimacy and positive feelings.
 They suggest prioritizing a number of ‘positive affect systems’ into relationships to promote humor, curiosity, play, comfort, and curiosity.

 PositivePsychology.com’s Helpful Resources

-At PositivePsychology.com, we offer various useful tools aimed at expressing healthy emotions; here are two examples from our Toolkit:
+At PositivePsychology.com, we offer various useful tools aimed at expressing healthy emotions; here are two examples:

-This tool is designed to help clients develop the skill of reading each other’s emotional expressions.
-Using emotion cards, it involves the following steps:
+This tool is designed for social workers but can be a great way to help clients develop the skill of reading each other’s emotional expressions.
+It involves a few activities and reflection prompts, for example:

-This exercise fosters emotional expression and understanding, which ultimately promote bonding.
+This exercise fosters empathy and understanding, which ultimately promote stronger relationships.

 3. 17 Emotional Intelligence Exercises

 If you’re looking for more science-based ways to help others develop emotional intelligence, this collection contains 17 validated EI tools for practitioners.
 Use them to help others understand and use their emotions to their advantage.

 Gandhi believed that…